One-Way Flight Reservation for Visa Applications

 This requirement also helps them confirm your intent to leave.
 If you’re applying for a tourist visa, a return ticket suggests that you’ve already planned your departure.
 If you’re moving as a student or worker, an onward booking demonstrates that you know your visa doesn’t give you permanent residence.

 Think of it from their perspective.
 With thousands of applications to process, consular officers need quick ways to measure credibility.
-A return or onward ticket is one of the fastest signals.
+A return or onward journey proof is one of the fastest signals.
 It doesn’t prove everything, but it reassures them that you’ve considered how and when you’ll exit.

 That’s why even a verifiable reservation — not a paid, non-refundable ticket — is usually enough to meet this requirement.